Garlic green beans with almonds or amandine is a classic easy and delicious side dish that cooks in under 15 minutes.

 Other additions that work well are chilli flakes and thyme, you can even add bacon or some smoked sausage!

-Gloriously buttery garlic green beans, and perfectly toasted almonds make for a wonderfull simple and delicious side dish.
+Gloriously buttery garlic green beans, and perfectly toasted almonds make for a wonderfully simple and delicious side dish.

 - 30g (~¼ Cup) Slivered Almonds